 IMG_1419.jpg

-RECLAIM HEALTHCARE WNC’s effort began in October 2023 when a small group of physicians wrote a letter to the Independent Monitor, the group charged with overseeing HCA’s compliance with the conditions of the purchase agreement (also known as the Asset Purchase Agreement), expressing their concerns about patient care and harm to the medical profession since HCA bought Mission Health in 2019.
+RECLAIM HEALTHCARE WNC launched in 2023, when a group of physicians wrote a letter to the Independent Monitor expressing their concerns about patient care and harm to the medical profession since HCA bought Mission Health in 2019.
+The Independent Monitor is responsible for overseeing HCA’s compliance with the conditions of the purchase agreement (also known as the Asset Purchase Agreement).

 Missy Harris